ronammar/Rstyle/README.md

 - Add template for R scripts - best practices (`set.seed()`, `rm(list=ls())`, etc)
 - incorporate ideas from tidy tools [manifesto](https://cran.r-project.org/web/packages/tidyverse/vignettes/manifesto.html)
 - Load `.RData` objects into "sandboxed" environments so as not to pollute your local namespace
+- Create a best practices template (very simple one) for RStudio on github and link to rstyle guide

 ### Sources